siberianfox/tinygwiki/Troubleshooting.md

 $zjm=10000000   10 million.
 Ramp up to about 50 million once you clear the lower numbers
 </pre>

+Some other things you might check:
+* Where is the Z current pot?
+It should be about 1/2 way, the 12:00 position.
+Adjust up or down later
+* Does the Z chip (motor3, presumably) get hot or much hotter than the X and Y chips?
+* Are the 2 large thermal vias under the driver chips soldered on the bottom of the board for all chips?
+* Is your motor wiring solid?
+See [Crash/Reset on Move]()

 ## Erratic Gcode operation, Z axis plunges, arc specification errors, etc.
 PROBLEM: The Gcode file you are sending behaves erratically and may have these symptoms: